francois-gm/go-kabk/2023-2024-go4-thesis-assignment/README.md

 Questions to ask **before delivering your project**:

-- **Bring your thesis website a test drive**.
-Navigate and reflect on your experience.
-Also let your friends try your website, and observe them while doing it.
+- **Bring your thesis website for a test drive**.
+Navigate on your website and reflect on your 'user' experience.
+Also **let your friends try your website, and observe them while doing it**.
 Criterias to take into account: *intuitive patterns, loads fast, optimized content and media, legible sizes depending on screen sizes, right timing for animations and transitions, accessible...* Based on these experiences, see remaining details that can be improved.
 - Can my thesis website be **archived** through the university research portal (assignment requirement)?
 In most circumstances it will be, you will need to make sure your website is *static* (as self-contained *html* document with its contained ressources), and be mindful about how you use *Javascript* (if you use it).

 ### Milestones